 Writer.
+Speaker.
 Veteran.
 Military aviator.
 Adventurer.
 Ruralite.
 Artist in Residence.
 Guest Faculty.
 Lover of chocolate and red wine.
 Mom.

 In junior high school, I wrote "writer, artist," on my dreams and plans list, and the rest is history, as they say, though not really, not if you consider history some kind of a linear path.
 During high school I flirted with law and veterinary science, returned to English literature as a major in college (along with art history), and went off to fly Apache helicopters in the Army for the rest of my twenties.
 In the midst of school and flying came skydiving, big-mountain climbing and long-course triathlons.
-To turn all that into something practical, I went to business school, and worked in the corporate jungle for a few years.
+To turn all that into something practical, I went to business school, and worked in the corporate jungle for a few years with some excellent people.
 Then I started an MDiv (part-time), and decided not to pursue it.
 I'm sure I've missed something, but that's mostly it.